 - Wash the limes well and juice them using your favorite method.

-- Mix the lime juice into the cooled sweetened water, and adjust sweetener to taste.
+- Mix the lime juice into the cooled sweetened water, and add more water to adjust the sweetener to taste.
+If using stevia, add it now, and mix well.

 - Serve over ice, and garnish with mint sprigs or lime slices.